MieMieeeee/ComfyUI-MieNodes/README.md

 1. Display any input as a string.
 2. Download files from huggingface, hf-mirror, github or anywhere to models folder.
+3. Connect to large language models (LLMs) for advanced prompt generation, enhancement, translation, and style adaptation.
+4. Translate any text to another language (English, Chinese, etc.).

 ---